 Allows for more testing in less time.
 Increases productivity and expands how much you can test.

 With Perfecto, you can test any of the application types listed in the following table.

 |Native (iOS/Android)||Specific to iOS or Android.
 An iOS app is built into an IPA binary file that you can test with the Appium and/or XCUITest frameworks.
 An Android app is built into an APK package that you can test with the Appium and/or Espresso frameworks. |

 |Hybrid||Includes a native application wrapper that is independent of iOS or Android.
 This means that a hybrid application can access all operating system specific capabilities.
 You can install a hybrid app from the Apple App Store or Google Play.
 These apps are also supported by Appium.|

 |Web||Pure web apps that you can access through mobile native browsers, such as Google Chrome, Apple Safari, or Mozilla Firefox.
 These apps are supported by Selenium.|

 |Progressive Web App (PWA)||An installable web link specific to iOS and Android.
 Examples are Instagram and Twitter.
 You can create a shortcut to these apps and install them without going to the Apple App Store or Google Play.|

 Based on your role, expand a section below to view the associated workflow.
 The path you take within that flow depends on your app type.
-Click a link in the diagram to open an article with information to the respective step.
+Click a link in the diagram to open an article with information to on the respective step.